cloudposse/actions/github/slash-command-dispatch/docs/advanced-configuration.md

 ## Dispatching commands

 There are two ways to specify JSON configuration for command dispatch.
-Directly in the workflow via the `config` input, OR, specifing a JSON config file via the `config-from-file` input.
+Directly in the workflow via the `config` input, OR, specifying a JSON config file via the `config-from-file` input.

 **Note**: It is recommended to write the JSON configuration directly in the workflow rather than use a file.
 Using the `config-from-file` input will be slightly slower due to requiring the repository to be checked out with `actions/checkout` so the file can be accessed.